 Then came 1985.

-In 1985, I thought of like as a trite survivor of the hippie sixties.
+In 1985, I thought of “like” as a trite survivor of the hippie sixties.
 By itself, a little slang would not have disqualified the junior from NYU.
 But I was surprised to hear antique argot from a communications major looking for work in a speechwriting office, where job applicants would normally showcase their language skills.
-I was even more surprised when the next three candidates also laced their conversation with like.
+I was even more surprised when the next three candidates also laced their conversation with “like.”
 Most troubling was a puzzling drop in the quality of their writing samples.
 It took six tries, but eventually I found a student every bit as good as his predecessors.
-Then came 1986.

 Is Vagueness simply an unexplainable descent into nonsense?
 Did Vagueness begin as an antidote to the demands of political correctness in the classroom, a way of sidestepping the danger of speaking forbidden ideas?
 Does Vagueness offer an undereducated generation a technique for camouflaging a lack of knowledge?

 In 1991, I visited the small town of Bridgton, Maine, on the evening that the residents of Cumberland County gathered to welcome their local National Guard unit home from the Gulf War.
 It was a stirring moment.
 Escorted by the lights and sirens of two dozen fire engines from surrounding towns, the soldiers marched down Main Street.
 I was standing near the end of the parade and looked around expectantly for a platform, podium, or microphone.
 But there were to be no brief remarks of commendation by a mayor or commanding officer.
 There was to be no pastoral prayer of thanks for the safe return of the troops.
 Instead, the soldiers quickly dispersed.
 The fire engines rumbled away.
 The crowd went home.
 A few minutes later, Main Street stood empty.